florianmahner/pysrf/docs/api/cross_validation.md

 # Cross-Validation API

 `cross_val_score` is the high-level dimensionality-selection API.
-By default, it first calibrates a spectral cutoff and sampling fraction from eigenspace stability, then evaluates SRF model ranks around that cutoff with restricted entry-wise cross-validation.
+By default, it first calibrates a spectral cutoff and sampling fraction from eigenspace stability, then evaluates the candidate ranks you provide with restricted entry-wise cross-validation.
 The returned `CVResult` exposes the selected model rank as `cv.model_rank`, the fold-level validation scores as `cv.fold_scores`, and the per-rank averages as `cv.rank_scores`.
+Calibration itself is documented in [Calibration](calibration.md).

 Naive row- or fold-based CV leaks information on a similarity matrix, because an item kept in training also appears in many held-out pairs.
 PySRF therefore holds out symmetric off-diagonal entries and treats them as missing during fitting.